 When you think of Paris, what pops up in your mind first?
-‘Love’ or the ‘Eiffel Tower’?
+Love or the Eiffel Tower?
 And when you think of your hometown, do you remember your ancestral home or the food your grandmother lovingly fed you?

-I like to explore beyond the set boundaries of architectural norms by bridging the gap of what is and what can be.
+When designed thoughtfully, a space can evoke a particular emotion and trigger personal memories.
+That is what I try to achieve in my work.
+I like to explore beyond the set boundaries of architectural norms by bridging the gap between what is and what can be.
 I believe that spatial design should be detailed but not distracting.
 I don’t want my design to trespass into your life.
-Subtlety is an art that I swear by.